cloud-gov/cg-fake-uaa/README.md

 the server fetch data files from the `data` directory instead of using the files embedded into the executable at build time.

+To learn about changing any of the runtime options, run `./fake-cloud.gov -h`.

 ## Running Tests

 ```